 Projects provide students with a team experience that approximate a future work environment while also providing client organizations with solutions to complex environmental issues and useful products.
 These projects focus the substantial capabilities of our students and faculty on problems faced by real-world clients.
 Project ideas are developed by faculty, students, or clients.

-- Clients will be invited to participate in one of the client fairs in January 2015 in the SNRE Commons.
+- Clients will be invited to participate in the client fair on January 15, 2015 in the SNRE Commons.
 This event gives organizations the opportunity to meet with small groups of interested students and respond to questions about their project proposal.

 - The client fair is designed to provide students with more information from clients/ project representatives to help them determine which project team they will join.
 Clients can benefit from participating by learning more about the skills and expertise of potential team members.

 What's expected of client organizations?